Meet our Board Members

 Vice Chair, Non-Executive Director

-Graham Russell has been chair of both Elim Housing Association and mental health charity, Second Step.
+Graham Russell is former Chair of Elim Housing Association and currently Chair of Second Step, a mental health charity.

 Prior to chairing Elim Housing and Second Step, Graham spent 10 years as an expert advisor to the Organisation for Economic Co-operation and Development (OECD), four years as executive director at the Commission for Rural Communities and a decade in a number of senior roles at Business in the Community, one of The Prince’s Charities.